Are you interested in learning how to build a cybersecurity mesh?

 Your cybersecurity team can ensure IoT security through several practices.
 For example, implementing a domain name system (DNS) will stop malicious traffic from unauthorized sites to enter your interconnected network.

-Similarly, maintaining an MDR (managed detection and response) will help your security personnel to timely detect vulnerabilities and respond to any threats entering your network through any endpoint.
+Similarly, maintaining an MDR (managed detection and response) will help your security personnel to timely detect vulnerabilities in and respond to any threats entering your network through any endpoint.

 Your security team can also employ persistence detection.
 In persistent cyberattacks, attackers enter the vulnerable system and wait for the right opportunity to attack the network.